Sigma117/Grave_Escapes/README.md

 * Interction whit environment

 ## Future Goals:
-* Expand the number of levels (adding more floors to the tower).
+* Expand the number of levels (adding more maps).

-* Add levels with boss enemies
+* Add levels with boss enemies.

-* add NPCs and dialogues
+* add NPCs and dialogues.

 ## Some GIF
 ### Enemy following